simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/automatic piece detection.md

 -----

 ## How to detect pieces
+Idea: Start by treating the entire puzzle as one piece, then find contradictions that force us to split existing pieces into smaller ones.
+For that, we use the following rules:

 1. ***Two points are not part of the same piece if there exists a move that moves just one of them.***

 This first rule alone results in a problem for gear cubes:

-The rotating edge pieces sit on top of the inner edge pieces and can therefor never move completely independently.
+The rotating edge pieces sit on top of the inner edge pieces and can therefore never move completely independently.
 But they can move relative to the other color stickers on the same piece.
 This issue can be resolved with the second rule:

 2. ***Two points are not on the same piece if there exists a cycle in a move, that contains at least two but not all of the points on that piece.***